Skip to content

 Learn more about the training opportunities within the core rotation in consultation.

-The training goal of this rotation is to provide clinical experience with infants and their families in an inpatient intensive care setting.
+The training goal of this consultation rotation is to provide clinical experience with infants and their families in an inpatient intensive care setting.
 This rotation involves consultation and collaboration with multiple disciplines, including nursing, developmental therapies (physical, occupational, speech, music, and child life), social work and neonatology.
 This rotation complements the Neonatal Follow-up Program rotation and provides a foundation for understanding the needs of the population referred to that program.
-This rotation is generally completed as an 8-hour rotation.
+This rotation is generally completed as an 8-hour/week rotation.

 Interns completing the Survivorship Clinic rotation will provide outpatient consultation and intervention services for children, adolescents, and young adults and their families who have survived cancer.
 Interns will respond to outpatient consultation requests, refer patients for outside services and/or provide outpatient therapy.
 Common referral issues include: adjustment to survivorship, issues of loss and grieving, posttraumatic stress.
 Interns may also co-lead a bi-monthly parent group for parents of inpatients, and may have the opportunity to co-lead other groups for survivors and their families.

 The inpatient rehabilitation program is located in Children’s Seashore House and is an 18-bed unit, providing services to children with a variety of neurorehabilitation and musculoskeletal needs.
-Psychology interns working with this program will develop skills at providing psychological services for neurorehabilitation patients within an interdisciplinary team (including attending physician, resident, clinical nurse manager, PT, OT, SLP, Child life, social worker, and case manager), and will serve as a leader on the treatment team.
+Psychology interns working with this program will develop skills at providing psychological services for rehabilitation patients within an inpatient interdisciplinary team (including attending physician, resident, clinical nurse manager, PT, OT, SLP, Child life, social worker, and case manager), and will serve as a leader on the treatment team.